aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-with-unicode-string-to-xps-document/_index.md

 ---
-title: How to Add Unicode Text to XPS Document with Aspose.Page
+title: Unicode Text Insertion in Documents Using .NET
 linktitle: Add Text with Unicode String to XPS Document
 second_title: Aspose.Page .NET API
 description: Learn how to add Unicode text to an XPS document using Aspose.Page for .NET.
 This guide shows you how to create XPS document C# and aspose page add text with Unicode strings.